symfony/monolog-bundle/README.md

 =============

-The `MonologBundle` provides integration of the [Monolog](https://github.com/Seldaek/monolog) library into the Symfony2 framework.
+The `MonologBundle` provides integration of the [Monolog](https://github.com/Seldaek/monolog) library into the Symfony framework.

 More information in the official [documentation](http://symfony.com/doc/current/cookbook/logging/index.html).